pierre-rouleau/about-erlang/doc/about-erlang.rst

                                                           - Erlang/OTP 18.0 and later: `Apache License 2.0`_
                                                           - Erlang/OTP prior to 18.0: `Erlang Public License`_

-**Sites: References**
-`Erlang (programming language) @ Wikipedia`_              Outsider's view of the Erlang programming language with some
-                                                          history, language overview  and several links to interesting articles and sites.

-                                                          - `Category:Erlang (programming language) @ Wikipedia`_
-                                                            Links to Wikipedia pages related to Erlang and its libraries.

 **Code Guidelines**
                                                           - `Ericsson Erlang Programming Rules and Conventions`_